-An exploration of the dynamics involved in the development of the individual in the search for identity and self discovery.
-Specific emphasis will be placed on the decision making process particularly as it relates to the individual's own humanness, value system, and unique functioning.
-Emphasis will also be placed on the role of culture and a set of life skills that will serve to empower one's identity and understanding of self.
-Examples of life skills include coping with the physiological effects of stress and anxiety, goal setting, motional development, problem solving, critical thinking skills, creative self-expression, self-esteem, and interpersonal communication.
+An exploration of the dynamics involved in the development of the individual who is in search of identity and self-discovery.
+An examination of one's value and belief system will be studied and compared and contrasted with other American subcultures.
+Emphasis will also be placed on the role of cultural traditions and practices as well as a set of life skills that will serve to empower one's identity and understanding of self within a multicultural society.
+Examples of life skills include coping with the physiological effects of stress and anxiety, communicating effectively with multicultural groups, goal setting, emotional development, problem solving, critical thinking skills, and self-esteem.